Zhiliang-Bai/Patho-DBiT/README.md

 The Mouse GRCm38-mm10 or human GRCh38 reference genome was used with STAR v2.7.7a.

 ### Convert ENSEMBL ID to gene name
-Run Convert_ENSEMBL_to_gene_name.sh to annotate the matrix output from the ST pipeline.
+Run 'Convert_ENSEMBL_to_gene_name.sh' to annotate the matrix output from the ST pipeline.